simonmicro/Dear-Templates/OpenSSL - Certificates.md

 ---
-summary: Fast script to generate a self-signed certificate for apache
+summary: Fast script to generate a self-signed certificate for any purpose
 ---

+Just store and execute the following...
 ```
 echo "Step 1: Generate a Private Key"
 openssl genrsa -des3 -out server.key